mertklnc6/superonline-sales-system-microservice-atmosware/README.en-US.md

 # Superonline Sales System Microservice Project

-This repository contains a general structure orchestrated around a product registration system, a catalog listed through Redis cache, and an order system.
-A layered architecture has been applied within the services in a microservice architecture using the Java programming language.
+This repo includes a product registration system, a catalog listed through Redis cache, an order system, a mock payment system, and an order notification service.
+The saga choreography pattern has been applied.
+Each service follows a layered architecture within a microservice architecture using the Java programming language.

 ## General Workflow